broepke/deadpool-app/README.md

 * Slack notification for maintenance issues for the primary moderators.
 * AWS-based Auto-Scale group for workflow execution on EC2 servers.
 * Searchable database of 26k plus living and dead famous people, including information about their deaths and health scraped from Wikipedia.
-* XGBoose-based binary classifier for predicting death based on known health issues.
+* XGBoost-based binary classifier for predicting death based on known health issues.

 ## Sofware